 Unless specified otherwise, be prepared for your mouth to be set alight with spices, and beware the numbing properties of Sichuan peppercorns, which despite the restaurant's Hunan designation, are in evidence in some dishes here.

-Along with its famed hot pots with names like "Prosper at 5 a.m." and "Top Notch Pot of the Outlaws," Sichuan peppercorns are the stock in trade of Mala Sichuan, a few blocks east at 9348 Bellaire.
+Along with its famed hot pots with names such as "Prosper at 5 a.m." and "Top Notch Pot of the Outlaws," Sichuan peppercorns are the stock in trade of Mala Sichuan, a few blocks east at 9348 Bellaire.

 Dense with dining and shopping, too